Authentication#

 - Depending on the response, the client offers different screens:

-- Email address does not exist: show sign-up screen, where the person can register his credentials (API endpoint).
+- Email address does not exist: show sign-up screen, where the person can register their credentials (API endpoint).

 - Email address is known, account is managed by Skalio ID: show password & 2FA screens, authenticate person with credentials.